 7.3 From time to time we may engage an overseas recipient to provide services to us, such as cloud-based storage solutions.
 Please note that the use of overseas service providers to store personal information will not always involve a disclosure of personal information to that overseas provider.

 7.4 By providing your personal information to us, you consent to us disclosing your personal information to any such overseas recipients for purposes necessary or useful in the course of operating our business, and agree that APP 8.1 will not apply to such disclosures.
-For the avoidance of doubt, in the event that an overseas recipient breaches the Australian Privacy Principles, that entity will not be bound by, and you will not be able seek redress under, the Act.
+For the avoidance of doubt, in the event that an overseas recipient breaches the Australian Privacy Principles, that entity will not be bound by, and you will not be able seek redress under, the Privacy Act.